May Heydays at Evesham:

 Bearded Dragons Top of page

 Bearded DragonsBearded Dragons is a modern folk duo featuring expert dance musicians Benjamin Rowe (fiddle) and Vic Smith (keys, synthesizers).
-Pioneers of Techno Contra and Techno Ceilidh in the UK, they provide anything ranging from savage analog synthesizer beats to smooth traditional sounds, always with a focus on danceability and excitement.
+Pioneers of Techno Contra and Techno Ceilidh in the UK, they provide anything ranging from savage analogue synthesizer beats to smooth traditional sounds, always with a focus on danceability and excitement.

 Facebook: facebook.com/beardeddragonsmusic